SixTrack/pysixdesk/doc/Table.md

 | kang          | int(11)    | The angles in phase space (list)

 ## sixtrack_task
+This table at least have as many lines as the sixtrack\_wu

 | Field      | Type       | Description
 |------------|------------|------
 | task_id    | int(11)    | The unique task id for a submission